 The Contractor shall then remove the milled materials, load them into transport vehicles, transport the materials to the stockpile site(s) specified in Clause 14.2 of Annexure MRTS09.1 or approved by Administrator and unload / stockpile the materials at the nominated site(s).
-Stockpiling shall comply with the requirements of Clause 6.6.
+Stockpiling shall comply with the requirements of Clause 6.5.

-8.9.3 Processing of reclaimed granular and / or RAP materials before mixing and stabilising
+8.9.3 Processing of reclaimed granular materials before mixing and stabilising